sxs-collaboration/spectre/docs/DevGuide/CreatingExecutables.md

 A simple example of an executable using Charm++ for parallelization is in `src/Executables/Examples/HelloWorld`.
-To add an executable as a target, use the CMake function `add_spectre_executable` which takes as its four arguments
+To add an executable as a target, use the CMake function `add_spectre_parallel_executable` which takes as its four arguments
 - the name of the executable
 - the name of the path relative to src that contains the header file (which is the name of the executable with extension `.hpp`) that will define structs and